-Prices vary slightly depending on the season – June to October is peak season so tickets are more expensive then.
-A basic economy seat on The Canadian from Vancouver to Jasper starts from $148 CAD (£84/US$116) – we paid $160 CAD (£91/US$126) per person in late August.
+Prices vary slightly depending on the season – June to October is peak season so tickets are more expensive.
+A basic economy seat on The Canadian from Vancouver to Jasper starts at $148 CAD (£87/US$117) – we paid $160 CAD (£94/US$126) per person in August.

-Then the luxurious Prestige Class cabins are well into Rocky Mountaineer price territory, with prices from $3776 CAD (£2150/US$2962) for two people.
-The cost clearly doesn’t put people off though as the Prestige Class cabins book up way in advance, and I was only able to find availability for them on a handful of dates right up until next summer.
+Then the luxurious Prestige Class cabins are well into Rocky Mountaineer price territory, starting from $3776 CAD (£2211/US$2973) for two people.
+The cost clearly doesn’t put people off though as the Prestige Class cabins book up way in advance, and I was only able to find availability for them on a handful of dates.

 What are VIA Rail economy sleeper seats like?

-With three of us travelling to the Canadian Rockies by rail in peak season, it was a choice between spending £1180 on the cheapest bed or roughing it on a seat for £285.
-As it was just one night we went for the budget option – I probably would’ve chosen differently if I was doing the whole five-day trip from Vancouver to Toronto though.
+With three of us travelling to the Canadian Rockies by rail in peak season, it was a choice between spending £925 on the cheapest beds or roughing it on a seat for £282.
+As it was just one night we went for the budget option – but I probably would’ve chosen differently if I was doing the whole five-day trip from Vancouver to Toronto by train.

-The economy carriages are at the front of the train, and have seats which recline to around 40 degrees, plenty of legroom and a footrest which folds out.
+Economy carriages are at the front of the train, and have seats which recline to around 40 degrees, plenty of legroom and a fold-out footrest.
 Each seat has a fold-down table and power socket, and you don’t get pillows or blankets provided but can buy them in the on-board shop.
 Most seats are in pairs with a few sets of four seats facing each other.